-The Company has incurred significant operating losses over the past several fiscal years, has working capital of \$980,683 (December 31, 2010 - deficit of \$3,964,476), an accumulated deficit of \$52,657,071 (December 31, 2010 - \$52,546,193), limited resources and no source of operating cash flow.
-The Company's current working capital is not sufficient to meet its financial obligations and administrative overhead costs beyond 2011.
+The Company has incurred significant operating losses over the past several fiscal years, and as at September 30, 2011 has working capital of \$619,382 (December 31, 2010 - deficit of \$3,964,476), an accumulated deficit of \$53,162,690 (December 31, 2010 - \$52,546,193), limited resources and no source of operating cash flow.
+In addition, under an asset purchase agreement, during the fourth quarter of 2012 the Company may be required to make a \$5,000,000 cash payment - note 9.
 These condensed interim financial statements have been prepared on the basis of accounting principles applicable to a going concern, which assumes that the Company will be able to continue in operation for the foreseeable future and will be able to realize its assets and discharge its liabilities and commitments in the normal course of business.
 The ability of the Company to continue as a going concern is dependent upon the Company's ability to generate future profitable operations and receive continued financial support from its exploration partners and shareholders.
-Management is actively seeking to raise the necessary capital to meet its funding requirements.
+Management will be actively seeking to raise the necessary capital to meet its funding requirements upon the completion of the bankable feasibility study, which is expected to be completed prior to December 31, 2011 - refer to note 4.
 There can be no assurance that management's plan will be successful.
 If the going concern assumption were not appropriate for these financial statements then adjustments would be necessary in the carrying value of assets and liabilities, the reported expenses and the balance sheet classifications used.
 Such adjustments could be material.

-2. BASIS OF PREPARATION AND FIRST TIME ADOPTION OF IFRS
+2. BASIS OF PREPARATION AND FIRST TIME ADOPTION OF INTERNATIONAL FINANCIAL REPORTING STANDARDS ("IFRS")